Droogans/ProtractorPageObjects/README.md

   - That way, if our profile gets a table later, it doesn't need to be called `profileTable.js`.
 It's just `profile/Table.js`, which compartmentalizes our thinking when working on one tiny section of a larger application.
 4. We can nest this as deep as we need to.
   - Don't like that `profile/Politics.js` isn't `profile/politics/Form.js` instead?
 Well, then change it!
 This also holds true over time.
 If our profile page(s) get larger, smaller, or anything in between, shifting things around inside of it's own domain is relatively unobtrusive.

+Next, we'll take a look at writing our first page object, which handles logging in.
+It'll introduce Astrolabe, a tool designed to make page objects much easier to read and write.

+Run

+    $>: git checkout chapter-2

+to skip ahead, or just [visit this branch in your browser](../chapter-2).